-- All L2T and T2T skaters are eligible to, and expected to, compete in the relay.
+- 1. All L2T and T2T skaters are eligible to, and expected to, compete in the relay.
 Clubs must submit their relay teams by the completion of the Coaches' Meeting for the competition using the official Team Submission Form.
-Any skater who subsequently chooses not to compete in the relay (e.g. for reason of injury or illness) must withdraw from the relay by notifying the chief referee in writing prior to leaving the arena on Saturday.
-Points accumulated during the competition will be retained only if a skater properly withdraws from the relay, as indicated above. - 2.
+Any skater who subsequently chooses Team Submission Form.
+Any skater who subsequently chooses Team Submission Form.
+Any skater who subsequently chooses Team Submission Form.
+Any skater who subsequently chooses Team Submission Form.
+Any skater who subsequently chooses Team Submission Form.
+Any skater who subsequently chooses Team Submission Form.
+Any skater who subsequently chooses Team Submission Form.
+Any skater who subsequently chooses Team Submission Form.
+Any skater who subsequently chooses Team Submission Form.
+Any skater who subsequently chooses Team Submission Form.
+Any skater who subsequently chooses Team Submission Form.
+Any skater who subsequently chooses Team Submission Form.
+Any skater who subsequently chooses Team Submission Form.
+Any skater who subsequently chooses Team Submission Form.
+Any skater who subsequently chooses Team Submission Form.
+Any skater who subsequently chooses Team Submission Form.
+Any skater who submission Form.
+Any skater who submission Form is a standard with the submission Form of the subm - 2.
 Teams may be comprised of three (3) or four (4) skaters.
 No skater may be a member of more than one relay team. - 3.
 Divisions: there will be three (3) divisions: - a.
 L2T: L2T male and female skaters.
 There must be at least one skater of each gender on the team. - b.
 T2T female: F11-F14 skaters. - c.
 T2T male: M12-M15 skaters.